mempoolco/aiodiskdb/README.md

 ```

-Use the awaitable API to write and read data.
+Use the db API to write and read data from a coroutine.

 ```python
 async def read_and_write():